Price Of Diamonds: Who Determines And Controls The Trade? 💎

 - the sparkles it emits when moved around

-A Fifth Standard in the price of diamonds
+A Fifth Standard in the Price of Diamonds

 Another fifth standard is the comments of the inspector of the diamond.
 Sometimes it does not influence the price of the diamond but for some it is essential.

-The inspector provides a formal description of some the imperfections they detect in the diamond.
-This assessment also impact the final price.
+The inspector provides a formal description of some of the imperfections they detect in the diamond.
+This assessment also impacts the final price.
 If the inspector sees an internal graining effect in the diamond, which forms a cloud or fluorescent effect inside the diamond, the price of the diamond goes down significantly.
 Most laypeople, however, would not know how to detect these imperfections.

 Generally speaking, it depends on where you are located.
 If you are from England or Australia where the exchange rate is higher than in the US, then it is cheaper.
-The price difference is mainly based on distribution and production costs: i.e., like shipping costs, wire transfer fees, insurance and the customs fee.
+The price difference is mainly based on distribution and production costs: i.e., shipping costs, wire transfer fees, insurance and the customs fee.
 With these additional fees and costs, people in Australia could end up paying more than just the price – and significantly more for the same diamond than someone in the US.

 Since the US has the biggest diamond market in the world, you can have a much wider selection.
 So shopping for diamonds in the US is better.
 Just be ready to know what you want and a budget.

 Unlike gold or silver, diamond prices do not depend on any of the country’s economy.
 Additionally, it is not a wise investment.
-Very few diamonds are of investment-grade.
+Very few diamonds are of investment grade.
 The others lose their value when mined.
 It retains its state forever due to its hardest known substance.
 The appearance of diamonds – their elegance and beauty – is what maintains their value now.

 Due to the high prices of mined diamonds, lab-grown diamonds have entered the highly competitive diamond market.
 De Beers company has backtracked from its statement a few years ago that it will never sell lab-grown diamonds.
 They are now using a Lightbox pricing strategy by selling Lab-grown diamonds at $800 per carat.
 Since the average price of similar diamonds is around $3,700 – $4,200 per carat and mined stone for around $6,000.

-- Increasing presence of digital technologies
+- The increasing presence of digital technologies

 - Growing preference for Lab-grown diamonds